ArjenTamerus/DFToy/README.md

 Run `dftoy --usage` for an overview of the available configuration parameters.

+## Fortran

+Run `dftoy`.

+To change the configuration, change the `num_wavevectors` and `num_states` parameters in `Fortran/dftoy.f90` and recompile.

-### Running larger simulations
+## Running larger simulations

-The time (and memory) required to solve the eigenstate problem in 3D exactly increases _very rapidly_ with the number of wavevectors.
+The time (and memory) required to solve the eigenstate problem in 3D by exact diagonalisation increases _very rapidly_ with the number of wavevectors.
 It is recommended to only run the iterative solver (`dftoy --iterative`) for larger problems.

-## Fortran

-Run `eigensolver`.

-To change the configuration, change the `num_wavevectors` and `num_states` in `Fortran/eigensolver.f90` and recompile.